-Vanguard Short-Term Inflation-Protected Securities Index Fund Institutional Shares
+Vanguard Short-Term Inflation-Protected Securities Index Fund Institutional Shares Ticker: VTSPX

-Ticker: VTSPX

-Objective: The investment seeks to track the performance of a benchmark index that measures the investment return of inflation-protected public obligations of the U.S. Treasury with remaining maturities of less than 5 years.
+Objective: The investment seeks to track the performance of a Bloomberg U.S. 0-5 Year Treasury Inflation-Protected Securities Index that measures the investment return of inflation-protected public obligations of the U.S. Treasury with remaining maturities of less than 5 years.

-Strategy: The fund employs an indexing investment approach designed to track the performance of the Bloomberg Barclays U.S. Treasury Inflation-Protected Securities (TIPS) 0-5 Year Index.
-The index is a market-capitalization-weighted index that includes all inflation-protected public obligations issued by the U.S. Treasury with remaining maturities of less than 5 years.
+Strategy: The index is a market-capitalization-weighted index that includes all inflation-protected public obligations issued by the U.S. Treasury with remaining maturities of less than 5 years.

-Risk: The interest payments of TIPS are variable; they generally rise with inflation and fall with deflation.
-In general, the bond market is volatile, and fixed income securities carry interest rate risk.
+Risk: The interest payments of TIPS are variable, they generally rise with inflation and fall with deflation.
+In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.
 Additional risk information for this product may be found in the prospectus or other product materials, if available.

-Who may want to invest: Someone who is seeking potential returns primarily in the form of interest dividends and who can tolerate more frequent changes in the size of dividend distributions than those usually found with more conservative bond funds.
-Someone who is seeking to supplement his or her core fixed-income holdings with a bond investment that is tied to changes in inflation.
+Who may want to invest: Someone who is seeking potential returns primarily in the form of interest income and who can tolerate more frequent changes in the size of income distributions than those usually found with more conservative bond funds; Someone who is seeking to supplement his or her core fixed-income holdings with a bond investment that is tied to changes in inflation.

 Footnotes: This description is only intended to provide a brief overview of the mutual fund.
 Read the fund's prospectus for more detailed information about the fund.

-Bloomberg Barclays U.S. 0-5 Year TIPS Index is an unmanaged market index comprised of U.S. Treasury Inflation Protected securities having a maturity of less than five years.
+Bloomberg U.S. 0-5 Year TIPS Index is an unmanaged market index comprised of U.S. Treasury Inflation Protected securities having a maturity of less than five years.